hughlilly/tbcc-db/README.md

 ## Deployed version

 This database is deployed to Render using PostgreSQL, and its content is consumed by the Remix site at <http://tbcc.onrender.com> (see source repo at <https://github.com/hughlilly/tbcc>).
-I am using the free tier of Render so initial loads may involve cause the instance to spin up.
+I am using the free tier of Render so initial loads may cause the instance to spin up.
 If the site does not load initally, try again a few minutes later, or contact me.

 ## Images